 Discover honeybees in Orland, CA Millions of years ago, the last time carbon dioxide was at the level is today, in the Cenozoic, bees were one of the species figured out how to stay alive in hostile environment and even to thrive.
 Eons later, humans, after chasing bee colonies around to get a taste of… Continue reading Beekeepings First!

-Earth this season is to blanket her in compost.
+Earth this season is to blanket her in leaves compost.
 Yes.
 Leave those leaves on the ground.
 If you must, rake them into a corner of your yard where they can decompose into wonderful, beautiful, carbon-sequestering, compost.
-We cannot delay in doing what we can to pull carbon out of the atmosphere and back into the… Continue reading The best you thing can do for your Mother
+We cannot delay in doing what we can to pull carbon out of the atmosphere and back into… Continue reading The best you thing can do for your Mother

 WOW.
 It has been some year!
 Not so good on planting flowers, we were offered a space at the local junior college and planted, but before we could put signage up, the landscapers sprayed it with defoliant.
 The good news is the California poppies survived the spray, the bad news, of course, is nothing else… Continue reading Oh ! the bee-zee-ness of it all